Anthony van Dyck (school of)

 The majority of the works of art were discovered in May 1945 by the American Fifth Army in repositories near Bolzano, in Northern Italy.
 It is thought that before reaching Bolzano, in August 1944 the trucks had stopped at a Villa Tavoni.
 Supposedly, the pictures taken from Montagnana were hung to decorate the walls during a party that was thrown one evening, prior to being loaded on the trucks once again and taken to their final destination in North Italy.

-In those chaotic days, nine paintings went missing.
-Eight of them have been found between 1963 and 2019 in the possession of German soldiers or their relatives.
+In those chaotic days, ten paintings went missing.
+Nine of them have been found between 1963 and 2019 in the possession of German soldiers or their relatives.
 One of them, this Virgin with Child and Saint, is still missing.